 United States Regiments & Batteries > Indiana

-The 19th Indiana Volunteer Infantry Regiment lost 5 officers and 194 enlisted men killed or mortally wounded and 1 officer and 116 enlisted men to disease during the Civil War.
+The 19th Indiana Infantry Regiment lost 5 officers and 194 enlisted men killed or mortally wounded and 1 officer and 116 enlisted men to disease during the Civil War.
 The regiment is honored by a monument at Antietam and a monument at Gettysburg.

 1861